 Leander has 1 feminine form: Leandra.Kreatif forms: Laleander, Leanden, Leanderla. [more]

 Leander is an unusual given name for males but a very prominent last name for both adults and children (#29296 out of 150436, Top 19%).
 (2000 U.S. Census)

-Presented below is the baby name popularity of Leander for boys.
+Presented below is the baby name statistics of Leander for boys.
 Leander reached its highest position of #441 in the U.S. in the 1880s, but is not in the list at the moment.
-(Top 1000 Baby Names Records, 2014)
+(Top Baby Names, 2014)

 Shown below is an analysis of the popularity of the boy name Leander and associated names.
 Popular varying forms of Leander are Leo (#97 the previous year), Lee (#701) and Leandro (#784).
-These boy names were at the apex of their popularity during the years 1880-1889 (usage of 0.6083%) and have become significantly less widespread since (usage 0.3545%, down 41.7%), with the forms Lee and Leander becoming less fashionable.
-Leo (#97) and Leandro (#784) are two of the more trendy birth names among these, and there is also a revival in baby name usage for Leo.
-(Top 1000 Baby Names Records, 2014)
+These forms of Leander were popular as birth names during the years 1880-1889 (adoption of 0.61%) and are somewhat less conventional today (adoption 0.35%, down 42%), with the forms Lee and Leander becoming less fashionable.
+Leo and Leandro are two of the more trendy birth names among these, and there is also a revival in baby name usage for Leo.